auriaahmad/GenAI-MCQ-Generator/readme.md

 Once you have installed the required packages and set up your environment variables, you can run the MCQ generator application.

 ## Additional Information
-This MCQ Generator is free to use and does has any warranty or support.
+This MCQ Generator is free to use and does not have any warranty or support.